‘Calamari’ aka squid pasta

 Carbonara is a popular dish throughout the world.
 Luca Di Leo from Barilla pasta says, “One of the great traits of pasta is its extraordinary versatility.
 You can combine it with pretty much anything.
 A carbonara base allows one to create different variations from experimenting from a roasted artichoke to sautéed shrimp.
 You can also make a great variation of carbonara with spices different from black pepper.
 Carbonara is a truly global recipe which can help bring people together.”

-Carbonara di mare or “seafood carbonara” is an Italian beach favorite.
-For instance, in place of cured pork, three-star Michelin chef Mauro Uliassi substitutes virtually anything from the sea; smoked trout, small raw clams and even canned tuna.
+Carbonara di mare or seafood carbonara is an Italian beach favorite.
+For instance, in place of cured pork, 3 star Michelin chef Mauro Uliassi substitutes virtually anything that swims; smoked trout, small raw clams and even canned tuna.

-Norbert Niederkofler, another Michelin three star chef famed for his “Cook the Mountain” philosophy, has created Tyrolean Carbonara, a reinterpretation that features Italian Alpine ingredients including leeks, Malga cheese, dehydrated speck powder and spelt flour fusilli.
-No beaten eggs appear in this version – instead, he places one whole yolk on top of each bowl of hot seasoned fusilli.
+Norbert Niederkofler, another 3 star Michelin chef famed for his “Cook the Mountain” concept, created Tyrolean Carbonara.
+His version features Italian Alp ingredients including leeks, Malga cheese, dehydrated speck powder and spelt flour fusilli.
+No beaten eggs appear in his version but he does put one whole yolk on top of the hot seasoned fusilli.

 Italians might embrace variations but there are limits.
-A national culinary crisis arose when the French attempted to reinvent this beloved dish as a quick one-pot meal.
-This action dubbed “Carbonaragate” sparked international debate and outrage among Italian food writers, bloggers, chefs, home cooks and pasta makers.
-A video demonstrating the French style carbonara went viral, being viewed by more than a million Italians.
-They were appalled to witness bow tie pasta cooked in the same pan as diced bacon and onions, finished with crème fraiche and an unidentified cheese, topped with a raw egg and parsley.
-Commenting on the social media uproar, Adam Gopnik said in New Yorker magazine ‘Carbonara purists cannot stop the pasta revolution.’
-He argued that the concept of one-pot pasta has already ‘swept through American kitchens’ citing the popular Martha Stewart and Food52 recipes.
+A national food crisis arose when the French attempted to reinvent carbonara as a quick one-pot meal.
+This ordeal became “Carbonaragate” and sparked outrage and an international debate among Italian food writers, bloggers, chefs, home cooks and pasta makers.
+A video demonstrating the French style carbonara was viewed by more than a million Italians.
+They were appalled to witness bow tie pasta cooked in the same pan as diced bacon and onions, finished with crème fraiche and an unidentified cheese.
+Lastly this mix is topped with a raw egg and parsley.

-Two Michelin star chef Marco Sacco offers a middle path.
-“In the kitchen, the protection and care of tradition must be able to coexist with the desire and the possibility to innovate and experiment” he explains.
-“The original recipes must be defended and preserved, just as an artistic asset is protected in a museum or a UNESCO site.
+2 star Michelin chef, Marco Sacco, says “In the kitchen, the protection and care of tradition must be able to coexist with the desire and the possibility to innovate and experiment.
+The original recipes must be defended and preserved, just as an artistic asset is protected in a museum or a UNESCO site.
 But this does not mean that maximum freedom should not be given to experiment, innovate or adapt to the territory with new ingredients.
 After all, it is just food.
 Various lands offer various cultures and preparation techniques can differ just like people do.”

 Traditional Carbonara Recipe